The Wild One

 Fancy dress

 A big part of the fun of the Wild One is the fancy dress.
-This year’s fancy dress theme is superheroes.
+This year’s fancy dress theme is circus.
 Fancy dress is optional but we hope people enter into the spirit of this event.
 There’ll be some spot prizes for best fancy dress.

 Wild Mile Children’s Race